linz/linz-positionzpp-server/conf/report_templates/Readme.txt

     In particular the standard error of unit weight (SEUW) represents how well the observations fitted in the final adjustment.
 Large values for the SEUW may be indicative of problems in the data.
-The SEUW may be used to scale the coordinate standard errors to obtain a posteriori values.
+The SEUW may be used to scale the coordinate standard errors to obtain aposteriori values.

 Reference stations